tartiflette/tartiflette-asgi/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 Here are some tips to get you started.

+## Getting started

-1. Consider [opening an issue](https://github.com/tartiflette/tartiflette-asgi/issues/new) if the change you're proposing is not trivial. :+1:
+- Consider [opening an issue](https://github.com/tartiflette/tartiflette-asgi/issues/new) if the change you are proposing is not trivial. :+1:
-2. Fork this repo and clone it to your machine.
+- Fork this repo on GitHub, then clone it to your machine.
-3. Create a virtual environment and install development dependencies:
+- Create a virtual environment and install development dependencies:

 ```bash
 python -m venv venv